Rats In Cavity Walls

 Yes!
 Rats can quickly gnaw through a ceiling from the loft or attic and fall into a room, although we have only seen this three times in 18 years.

-From what we have seen, the rodents inadvertently fall through a hole in a ceiling and then cannot get back.
+From what we have seen, the rodents inadvertently fall through a hole in the ceiling and then cannot get back.
 The rat is then desperately running around the house until it gets caught, killed, or escapes.

 A desperate rodent trapped inside a building will quickly cause damage in its search to escape, so control needs to be swift and efficient.
+Our pest control company has seen skirting boards, plasterboard, laminate and timber flooring being gnawed through, sometimes in minutes!
+Don't take that chance - get professional rodent control help from our experts today!